pingcap/docs-dm/en/enable-tls.md

 1. Configure the downstream TiDB to use encrypted connections.
 For detailed operatons,  refer to [Configure TiDB to use encrypted connections](https://docs.pingcap.com/tidb/stable/enable-tls-between-clients-and-servers#configure-tidb-to-use-encrypted-connections).

-2. Set the TiDB Client Certificate in the task configuration file:
+2. Set the TiDB client certificate in the task configuration file:

     > **Note:**
     >